mo-martin/wandisco-documentation/docs/quickstarts/adlsg1-config.md

 ---
 id: adlsg1
-title: ADLS Gen 1
+title: ADLS Gen1
-sidebar_label: ADLS Gen 1
+sidebar_label: ADLS Gen1
 ---

-Use this quickstart if you want to configure Fusion to connect to ADLS Gen 1 storage.
+Use this quickstart if you want to configure Fusion to connect to ADLS Gen1 storage.

 ## Prerequisites

 * Azure VM instance set up and running, with root access available.
 * Docker (v19.03.3 or higher), Docker Compose (v1.24.1 or higher), and Git installed on instance.
-* Credentials for accessing the Data Lake Storage Gen 1.
+* Credentials for accessing the Data Lake Storage Gen1.
-* Network connectivity between Azure VM and Data Lake Storage Gen 1.
+* Network connectivity between Azure VM and Data Lake Storage Gen1.

 ## Guidance